suggestionsbot/suggestions-docs/docs/docs/commands.md

 ```
 ,reject <sID> [response]
 ```
 Reject a submitted suggestion via the suggestion ID (sID) with an optional reponse.
-A response is only required if [setresponses](#set-responses-command) is set to `true`.
+A response is only required if DM responses are to `true` (check the [config](#config-command) command).

 ### Server Info Command
 ```